haxpor/blog/_posts/2018-10-31-integrate-cimgui-with-sdl2-in-c-code.md

 In `imgui_impl_sdl.h`, we see `IMGUI_IMPL_API`.
 This is clever move from author and contributors of imgui.

-Having such `IMGUI_IMPL_API` in front of each declaration of function in header file like this allows us to inject a compilation flag to make this C++ based implementation be able to supports C linkage so we can use it in our main program which is implemented in C. So in our `Makefile` script, we must add `-DIMGUI_IMPL_API="extern \"C\""`.
+Having such `IMGUI_IMPL_API` in front of each declaration of function in header file like this allows us to inject a compilation flag to make this C++ based implementation  able to support C linkage so we can use it in our main program which is implemented in C. So in our `Makefile` script, we must add `-DIMGUI_IMPL_API="extern \"C\""`.

 ## • struct SDL_Window

 In C, whenever we want to refer to struct we need to have keyword `struct` in front.
 But in C++, it's optional, and isn't required.

 We need to put `struct` in front of `SDL_Window` occurrences both in its header and implementation files.
-I don't want to use `typedef struct SDL_Window SDL_Window` as it's not exposed for public usage in SDL2 although internally it makes use of it.
+I don't want to use `typedef struct SDL_Window SDL_Window` as it's not exposed for public usage by SDL2 although internally it makes use of it.

 Thus from the original source code of `imgui_impl_sdl.h`